Synergistic Graph Fusion via Encoder Embedding: Real Data

 \subsection{Two-Graph Data}

-Table~\ref{table1} presents the 5-fold classification error for seven graph datasets, each having two graphs.
+Table~\ref{table1} presents the 5-fold classification error for five graph datasets, each having two graphs.
 The results are reported as the mean and standard deviation over $20$ Monte-Carlo replicates.
-A brief description of each data and pre-processing steps is as follows: \begin{itemize} \item The C-elegans neuron data \cite{PavlovicEtAl2014, chen2016joint} consists of two graphs with $253$ vertices, over $1000$ edges, and a label vector with three classes. \item The cora dataset \cite{mccallum2000automating} is a citation network with $2708$ vertices and $5429$ edges and $7$ classes, and each vertex has a $1433$-dimensional 0/1 vertex attribute, indicating the absence or presence of corresponding words from the dictionary.
-We compute the pairwise cosine distance matrix $D$ and transform it by $1-D$ entrywise into a similarity matrix to form the second graph. \item The citeseer data \cite{giles1998citeseer} is another citation network with $3312$ vertices and $4715$ edges and $6$ classes, with a vertex attribute of $3703$ dimensions, which is treated similarly as in the cora dataset to form the second graph. \item The IMDB \cite{yanardag2015deep} data consists of two graphs, one with binary labels and $19773$ vertices, and another with three-class labels and $19502$ vertices.
-We remove the $271$ unmatched vertices to ensure a common vertex set, and use the $3$-class label as the label vector. \item The protein data \cite{borgwardt2005protein} has 43471 vertices with $160,000$ edges, three classes, and a vertex attribute of $29$ dimensions.
-We compute the pairwise Euclidean distance matrix $D$ and transform it by $1-D$ entrywise into a similarity matrix to form the second graph. \item COIL-RAG has $11757$ vertices with $23588$ edges, $100$ classes, and a vertex attribute of $64$ dimensions, which is treated similarly as in the protein dataset to form the second graph. \item The smartphone dataset has $1703$ vertices with $13528$ weighted edges, and the second graph is formed by transforming the weight to binary.
-The label vector has $71$ classes based on the phone manufacturer. \end{itemize} In the cora and citeseer datasets, we use the cosine distance computation because it is commonly used in word-frequency analysis \cite{BleiNgJordan2003}.
-Moreover, we transform the distance matrix into a similarity matrix by subtracting the distance entries from 1, which produces a valid kernel or similarity matrix \cite{DcorKernel}, similar to a dense graph.
+A brief description of each data and pre-processing steps is as follows: \begin{itemize} \item The C-elegans neuron data \cite{PavlovicEtAl2014} consists of two binary graphs with $253$ vertices, over $1000$ edges, and a label vector with three classes. \item The cora dataset \cite{mccallum2000automating} is a citation network with $2708$ vertices and $5429$ edges and $7$ classes, and each vertex has a $1433$-dimensional 0/1 vertex attribute, indicating the absence or presence of corresponding words from the dictionary. $\mathbf{A}_1$ is a binary matrix indicating the existence of edges, while $\mathbf{A}_2=\mathbf{1}-\mathbf{D}$ where $\mathbf{D}$ is the pairwise cosine distance matrix of the vertex attributes and $\mathbf{1}$ is the matrix of ones. \item The citeseer data \cite{giles1998citeseer} is another citation network with $3312$ vertices and $4715$ edges and $6$ classes, with a vertex attribute of $3703$ dimensions.
+We apply the same processing as in the cora dataset to yield a binary graph $\mathbf{A}_1$ and a general graph $\mathbf{A}_2=\mathbf{1}-\mathbf{D}$ from the cosine distance of the attributes. \item The IMDB \cite{yanardag2015deep} data consists of two slighly un-matched graphs, one with binary labels and $19773$ vertices, and another with three-class labels and $19502$ vertices.
+We remove the $271$ unmatched vertices to ensure a common vertex set, and use the $3$-class label as the label vector. \item COIL-RAG has $11757$ vertices with $23588$ edges, $100$ classes, and a vertex attribute of $64$ dimensions. $\mathbf{A}_1$ is a binary matrix indicating the existence of edges, while $\mathbf{A}_2=\max\{\mathbf{D}\}-\mathbf{D}$ where $\mathbf{D}$ is the pairwise Euclidean distance matrix of the vertex attributes. \end{itemize} In the cora and citeseer datasets, we employed the cosine distance as it is a widely-used and effective distance measure in word-frequency analysis \cite{BleiNgJordan2003}.
+Additionally, we transformed the distance matrix by subtracting the distance entries from the maximum value in the distance matrix, denoted as $\max\{\mathbf{D}\}$ (which equals $1$ for cosine distance).
+This transformation ensures that the resulting matrix is a valid kernel or similarity matrix \cite{DcorKernel}.